Updated: Jul 3

 -taking anatomy classes at your local college

--take first aid and bloodbourne pathogens classes
+-take first aid and bloodborne pathogens classes

 -Get CPR certified

--Learn piercing history (modern piercing and tribal piercing)
+-Learn piercing history (both modern and traditional)

 -Learn about quality jewelry standards, and brands who follow them

 -Learn your states laws and regulations about piercing